 He was saying nothing, but I knew he was still listening.
 I carried on.

 "That you should so persistently seek power and greatness shows only that you have no idea what the true nature of power really is.
 You have not the capacity to imagine it, and if you did have such imagination you would be glad beyond measure that you did not have such power, for you would understand that the more one has the less may one use it.
-I do not need rings, Gorthaur, and you have no power over me whether you have one or not.
+Rings, swords, crowns, and such childish trinkets have no place with me, and you have no power over me whether you have one or not.
 Indeed your purpose against me was always futile, and it would avail you naught to gain it.
 Nevertheless you repeatedly bother me with it and now for the third time.
 You annoy me.
 You irritate me.
 You display intentions which revolt me.
 Your very manner of approach is an insult to me.
 You are an insect, Fëanor, an insect of the kind which persistently makes a nuisance of itself by continually buzzing around."

 I slid off the windowsill and leaned against the side of the window opening to look back inside.
 He was still in the same place, on the floor over by the other wall, looking in my direction but not moving.

 "So like an insect I squash you, Fëanor.
 You have done this three times and you will do it no more.
 The ability to attack me never was yours.
 Now the very desire to do so is no longer yours.
 Your ability to even think of me in a manner contrary to my will I have taken away from you and destroyed.
 And it is my will that you do not think of me at all.
 From this day the name and image of Galadriel will be that of an utterly unknown stranger to you."